About the Award

 - Provide documentation of work or activities under consideration

-- Submit the application through the Library’s website in English or Arabic before the submission deadline (7 October 2021).
+- Submit the application through the Library’s website in English or Arabic before the submission deadline (to be announced).

 - (Non-mandatory) Have the support of at least one peer for their nomination.

 Inclusion of support letters or peer references (in writing or as contact details) can improve the chances of winning an award.

 The criteria by which applications for the award will be evaluated are as follows:

 - Strong evidence of commitment to open scholarship must be provided

 - Applications and supporting documents must be completed in full

 - Applications are supported by peers (non-mandatory requirement)

 - Committee evaluation of how the initiative affected the advancement of open scholarship in Qatar; criteria will be based on impact and innovation and will be refined based on the volume of applications